 with fellowships (32 percent), research assistantships (48 percent), and

 teaching assistantships (11 percent).
 Nine percent received some other form

 of support or no support.

-of 2012.
-Forty percent were international students.
-Thirty-seven percent
+of 2013.
+Forty-one percent were international students.
+Thirty-six percent

 of all graduate students were housed on campus.